 Budgeting properly for a full renovation is key.
 When possible, avoid paying for the work in advance and instead agree with the contractor to keep a small retention (up to 5% of the total cost of each payment as work progresses) to be released at the end when your snagging list has been completed.

-In addition to the cost of the kitchen itself, you need to include build costs, professional fees and possible planning permission and getting building regulations approval need to be factored in.
+In addition to the cost of the kitchen itself, you need to include build costs, professional fees and possible planning permission.
+Getting building regulations approval needs to be factored in, too.

 Can I fit a kitchen myself?